brendanmurty/dotfiles/linux/gnome/gnome-fix-tray-icon.md

 In that extension's settings, use the Tray Icon Id from above setup a custom icon for that.
 Use the Tray Icon Id as the value for both Indicator ID and Attention Icon Name.

-Set the Icon Name field to the full path to an image file.
+Set the Icon Name field to the full path to an image file to show for the tray icon instead.

-For reference, if you installed Dropbox via Flatpak, the icon path will be similar to:
-/var/lib/flatpak/exports/share/icons/hicolor/256x256/apps/com.dropbox.Client.png
+Directories that contain icons:

+- ~/.local/share/icons
+- /var/lib/flatpak/exports/share/icons